In a references list, the SVAC Dataset may be cited as follows:

 We focus on behaviors that involve direct force or physical violence, and therefore exclude acts that do not go beyond verbal sexual harassment, such as sexualized insults or verbal humiliation.

-We include reports of sexual violence by three actor types: (1) state forces, (2) rebel groups, both from the UCDP dataset by Harbom et al. (2008) and (3) pro-government militias from Carey et al. (2012).
+In the original SVAC dataset, we included reports of sexual violence by three actor types: (1) state forces, (2) rebel groups, both from the UCDP dataset by Harbom et al. (2008) and (3) pro-government militias from Carey et al. (2012).

 Actors such as domestic police, interrogators, border patrol, border police, and checkpoint police are coded as government actors only in cases where there is explicit evidence that the violence perpetrated by these groups is directly conflict-related and/or directed at an insurgent or suspected insurgent.